-- Ensure you have sufficient heating fuel.
-Consider safe backup heating options such as fireplaces or wood stoves.
+- Ensure you have sufficient heating fuel and consider safe backup heating options such as fireplaces or woodstoves.

 - Ensure your vehicle is ready for safe winter driving.
-This includes keeping the gas tank at least half-full and carrying a winter emergency car kit in the trunk.
+Keep the gas tank at least half-full and have a Winter Emergency Car Kit in the trunk.